valkey-io/valkey-doc/docs/data-types/streams.md

 ## Listening for new items with XREAD

 When we do not want to access items by a range in a stream, usually what we want instead is to *subscribe* to new items arriving to the stream.
-This concept may appear related to Redis Pub/Sub, where you subscribe to a channel, or to Redis blocking lists, where you wait for a key to get new elements to fetch, but there are fundamental differences in the way you consume a stream:
+This concept may appear related to Valkey Pub/Sub, where you subscribe to a channel, or to Valkey blocking lists, where you wait for a key to get new elements to fetch, but there are fundamental differences in the way you consume a stream:

 1. A stream can have multiple clients (consumers) waiting for data.
 Every new item, by default, will be delivered to *every consumer* that is waiting for data in a given stream.
 This behavior is different than blocking lists, where each consumer will get a different element.
 However, the ability to *fan out* to multiple consumers is similar to Pub/Sub.
 2. While in Pub/Sub messages are *fire and forget* and are never stored anyway, and while when using blocking lists, when a message is received by the client it is *popped* (effectively removed) from the list, streams work in a fundamentally different way.
 All the messages are appended in the stream indefinitely (unless the user explicitly asks to delete entries): different consumers will know what is a new message from its point of view by remembering the ID of the last message received.